Zephyranthes

 ( zeff - er - RANTH - eez )

 At-A-Glance InformationThis genus of flowering perennials grow from bulb and need full sun to partial shade and regular water during their growth and blooming periods.
 They are commonly called Zephyr Flower, Rain Lily or Fairy Lily and are native to South America and Central America.
 They form clumps of bright green foliage from which hollow stems sprout, topped with a single blossom.
 Flowers come after rains or increased watering in late summer or early fall.
 Zephyr Flower is great in rock gardens or as foreground plants in border beds.
 They are also great in pots on patios or in greenhouses.
+Take care when planting these flowers in the garden, as plant parts are toxic to humans and pets, livestock, and poultry if ingested.

 |